Uncovering Genmaicha: Caffeine Content, Flavor, Health Benefits and More

 Does Genmaicha Have Caffeine?

-In most traditional genmaicha brends, there is a 50-50 ratio of green leaves to rice.
+In most traditional genmaicha tea brands, there is a 50-50 ratio of green loose leaf tea leaves to kernels.

-As a result, there is less green tea than with most other blends.
+As a result, there is less green tea than with most other blends or coffee.

-This means that there is far less caffeine in genmaicha than with most Japanese green teas.
+This means that there is far less caffeine in this brew than any other kind of Japanese green tea.

-However, despite popular claims, the tea isn’t completely free of caffeine.
+However, despite popular claims, the tea isn’t completely free of stimulants.

-So, what does this unique tea taste like?
+So, what does this unique Japanese green tea taste like?

-Well, one of the reasons that genmaicha has become a global sensation is due to its pleasant flavor.
+Well, one of the reasons that genmaicha brown rice tea has become a global sensation is due to its pleasant flavor and lack of bitterness.

 Has Antioxidant Properties

-The good news is that genmaicha does have some antioxidant properties.
+The good news is that this type of green tea does have some antioxidant properties.

-As such, it does play a role in preventing oxidative stress to cells and tissues.
+As such, one of its main health benefits is preventing oxidative stress to cells and tissues.

-So, drinking this tea on a regular basis may help to ward off certain diseases.
+So, drinking it may help to ward off certain diseases and improve immune system.

 Could Boost Heart Health